-Farm Credit Services of America (FCSAmerica) and Frontier Farm Credit are co-sponsoring a five-part webinar series, Two Economists and a Lender.
-The third webinar, featuring Agriculture Economic Insights (AEI) co-founders David Widmar and Brent Gloy and Melissa Elstermeier, a financial officer in our Kearney office, focused on ARC vs. PLC ahead of Farm Program signup.
-Register for our next free webinar, Working Capital, on Thursday, September 26 at 12:30 p.m.
+Farm Credit Services of America (FCSAmerica) and Frontier Farm Credit are co-sponsoring a webinar series, Two Economists and a Lender.
+This webinar, featuring Agriculture Economic Insights (AEI) co-founders David Widmar and Brent Gloy and Melissa Elstermeier, a financial officer in our Kearney office, focused on ARC vs. PLC ahead of Farm Program signup.
+Our next free webinar, Working Capital, was on Thursday, September 26 at 12:30 p.m.
 CDT.

 Below are highlights from their discussion, as well as the full webinar.

 Farm Program signup for the 2019 and 2020 crop years begins September 3.
 But producers have until March 15, 2020, to choose between ARC (revenue coverage) and PLC (price coverage).
 The experts advised taking time to fully understand how each impacts your operation before making a final decision.

 “There is no rush,” David Widmar said.
 “By the time we get into 2020, you will know a lot more about your 2019 yields and price prospects.”

 Current economic conditions are important to understanding how the features of ARC and PLC will impact your operation.
 The economists shared a map of counties where ARC payments over the life of the 2014 farm bill were higher or lower than PLC payments.
 In most of Nebraska, corn ARC performed better than PLC by more than $50 to $100 an acre, Widmar pointed out.
 “In southern Iowa, however, it performed about $50/acre worse than PLC.”
 In general, PLC worked better for wheat, he added.